GingerDragon7/Public-Gists/README.md

 • login of the gist owner

-• description of the gist if any, OR the string “No Description” otherwise
+• description of the gist if any, OR the message “No Description” otherwise

 • last updated date in the format DD/MM/YYYY